 Read the Label

-Before administering Robitussin, or any over-the-counter medication, you should always read the label.
-Although some of these remedies may seem safe, varieties can include additional ingredients that are toxic or harmful to your pet.
+Before administering Robitussin or any over-the-counter medication, you should always read the label.
+Although some medicinal remedies may seem safe, varieties can include additional ingredients that are toxic or harmful to your pet.

 Be Aware of Any Pre-Existing Conditions or Medications

 While Robitussin may seem harmless to your animal, if they have a pre-existing condition or currently take prescription medication from your veterinarian this over-the-counter medication may be off-limits.

 Dogs with these considerations should not receive Robitussin in any form:

 - Ones with heart conditions or heart disease

 - Ones who currently take sedatives, tranquilizers, or barbiturates